Prešov: The highest representatives of the city

-By granting city privileges in 1299, the people of Prešov gained the right to elect their vogt.
-Such a vogt embodied the highest executive and judicial power in the city.
+By granting city privileges in 1299, the people of Prešov gained the right to elect their Vogt.
+Such a Vogt embodied the highest executive and judicial power in the city.
 He was elected among the esteemed burghers, usually for one year.
-The first vogt in the city of Prešov, whose name has been preserved, was Hanus called Ogh, who is mentioned in historical sources as early as 1314.
-However, historians have not been able to complete the complete list of all the vogts of Prešov until from 1497.
+The first Vogt in the city of Prešov, whose name has been preserved, was Hanus called Ogh, who is mentioned in historical sources as early as 1314.
+However, historians have not been able to complete the list of all the Vogts of Prešov until 1497.
 For the first time, a woman became the highest representative of Prešov in 2014, when Andrea Turčanová became the winner of the election.
-In the elections of 2018, she strengthened her position and won the elections to the mayor of Prešov.
+In the elections of 2018, she strengthened her position and won the elections to be the mayor of Prešov.

 Military

 Prešov already had an important geographical position in the Middle Ages, because it was located at the crossroads of trade routes and also belonged to the important defense system of the emerging Hungarian state.
 The beginnings of the army in Prešov date back to this area, as Hungarian tribes and their allies, which were military-guard groups of Asian ethnic groups, came to these areas to establish guard settlements and fortresses to defend the emerging Kingdom of Hungary from enemy attacks.
 To this day, the names of the nearby hills Veľká and Lysá stráž have been preserved.

 The city had its own garrison probably since 1374, when it was given the right to build defensive walls with bastions and towers by King Louis I. The importance of the military garrison certainly increased because the city of Prešov became a free royal town in the 14th century.
 At the end of the 16th century, during the 15-year war with Turkey, the city had to sustain a large imperial army.
-From 1604, when the first of a number of anti-Habsburg uprisings of the Hungarian estates broke out, until 1710, when the city capitulated to a strong Habsburg army, Prešov was besieged many times by various insurgent troops, even by imperial troops.
-For example: Bocskai uprising, General Bast's troops, Juraj I. Rákoci's insurgents, Veshelini's conspiracy, Kuruk's insurgents, Tököli's uprising, General Caraffa's Prešov slaughterhouses and the insurgents led by Francis II.
-Rákocim.
+From 1604, when the first of several anti-Habsburg uprisings of the Hungarian estates broke out, until 1710, when the city capitulated to a strong Habsburg army, Prešov was besieged many times by various insurgent troops, even by imperial troops.
+For example: Bocskai uprising, General Bast's troops, George I Rákóczi's insurgents, Veshelini's conspiracy, Kuruk's insurgents, Tököli's uprising, General Caraffa's Prešov slaughterhouses, and the insurgents led by Francis II Rákóczi.
 Prešov then flourished until 1848, because it did not experience any war.